Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Tri-Hamiltonian and Killing tensor symmetries

 holomorphic not only on the fiber but in fact on $\mathcal{Z}$, where it can be viewed as the tropical component of a section of the bundle $\pi^*\mathcal{O}(2)$.
 Proposition \ref{hol-hyper(1,1)} guarantees then that the Laurent coefficients of its \mbox{$\zeta${\hp-\hp}expansion} form a recursive chain of hyperpotentials with respect to $I_0$.

-\subsection{The $E-H$ formalism}
+\subsection{The \mbox{$E \otimes\npt H$} formalism}

-Before we deepen our incursion into the realm of hyperk\"ahler symmetries, it is useful to take a detour in order to review Salamon's $E-H$ formalism \cite{MR664330}.
-This formalism constitutes a generalization to higher dimensions of the four-dimensional two-component spinor formalism \cite{MR776784}, and emerged originally in relation to quaternionic K\"ahler manifolds, understood in the broader sense which includes rather than excludes hyperk\"ahler manifolds.
+Before we deepen our incursion into the realm of hyperk\"ahler symmetries, it is useful to take a detour in order to review Salamon's \mbox{$E \otimes\npt H$} formalism \cite{MR664330}.
+This is a higher-dimensional generalization of the four-dimensional two-component spinor formalism \cite{MR776784}, which emerged originally in connection to quaternionic K\"ahler manifolds, understood in the broader sense which includes rather than excludes hyperk\"ahler manifolds.
 For the time being we will carry out the discussion in quaternionic K\"ahler terms, although eventually we will specialize to the hyperk\"ahler case.

-A quaternionic K\"ahler manifold $M$ is a Riemannian manifold of real dimension $4m$ whose holonomy group is a subgroup of $Sp(1)Sp(m) = Sp(1) \times_{\mathbb{Z}_2} Sp(m)$.
+A quaternionic K\"ahler manifold $M$ is a Riemannian manifold of real dimension $4m$ whose holonomy group is, for $m>1$, a subgroup of $\smash{ Sp(1)Sp(m) = Sp(1) \times_{\mathbb{Z}_2} Sp(m) }$.
 The statements to follow hold all the same if one considers alternatively pseudo-Riemannian manifolds and non-compact versions of $Sp(m)$.
-Assuming no cohomological Marchiafava-Romani obstruction in $H^2(M,\mathbb{Z}_2)$, the complexified tangent bundle of $M$ splits locally as
+Assuming no cohomological Marchiafava-Romani obstruction in $H^2(M,\mathbb{Z}_2)$, the complexified tangent bundle of $M$ splits locally~as

 where $E$ and $H$ represent locally-defined complex vector bundles of ranks $2m$ and $2$ underlying the standard representations of $Sp(m)$ and $Sp(1)$ on $\mathbb{H}^m$ and $\mathbb{H}$, respectively.
-In four dimensions, where the isomorphism $Sp(1)Sp(1) \cong SO(4)$ renders the holonomy group characterization trivial, one takes instead $E$ and $H$ to be the spinor bundles $S_+$ and $S_-$.
+For \mbox{$m=1$} the isomorphism $Sp(1)Sp(1) \cong SO(4)$ renders the holonomy group characterization trivial as it includes all oriented four-dimensional manifolds.
+The natural analogues of quaternionic K\"ahler manifolds in four dimensions are the Einstein self-dual manifolds, and one takes in this case $E$ and $H$ to be the spinor bundles $S_+$ and $S_-$.

 After choosing local frames on each bundle, the local isomorphism \eqref{E-H} is represented concretely by a so-called vielbein.
 Suppose for instance that $\frac{\partial}{\partial x^{\alpha}}$ is a local coordinate frame on $TM$.
 Then one can trade tangent space indices for pairs of indices of the type $AA'$, with $A$ $2m$-valued and $A'$ two-valued, by contracting with a vielbein $e^{\A\A'}{}_{\alpha}$.
 Dually, cotangent space indices can be similarly converted to a two-index notation by contracting with the inverse vielbein $e^{\alpha}{}_{\A\A'}$.
 Corresponding to these one has the solder form and its dual